Posted by Signature Medical Group on Tuesday, January 9, 2018 in Obstetrics/Gynecology

 Folic acid is the synthetic form of vitamin B9, also known as folate.

 Babycenter.com says: "Folic acid helps prevent neural tube defects (NTDs) - serious birth defects of the spinal cord (such as spina bifida) and the brain (such as anencephaly).
 The neural tube is the part of the embryo from which your baby's spine and brain develop.
 NTDs affect about 3,000 pregnancies a year in the United States.''

 "Neural tube defects occur at a very early stage of development, before many women even know they’re pregnant - which is why it's important to begin taking folic acid before you start trying to conceive.''

 At Signature Medical Group, our OB/GYNs will answer all your questions about folic acid and other topics related to pregnancy.
-We're at several convenient locations in the St. Louis, Kansas City and Bolivar, Mo., areas.
+We're at several convenient locations in the St. Louis, and Kansas City areas.

 You can get folic acid by taking vitamins.